 npm create vite

 You’ll be asked to pick a name for your project.
 Once you do that, select React from the list of frameworks.
-After that, you can select either Javascript + SWC
+After that, you can select either Javascript + SWC or Typescript + SWC

-into your project and run the following command;
+Then you’ll have to change directory cd into your project and run the following command;

 npm i && npm run dev